geopm/geopm/integration/tutorial/agent/README.md

 Note that to be recognized as an agent plugin, the shared library filename must begin with "libgeopmagent_" and end in ".so.2.0.0".
-Be sure that both the ExampleIO plugin and the ExampleAgent plugin are in GEOPM_PLUGIN_PATH.
+Be sure that both the ExampleIO plugin and the ExampleAgent plugin are in `GEOPM_PLUGIN_PATH`.

 An example run script is provided in agent_tutorial.sh.
 It uses the geopmbench application.
-Before running, build and install GEOPM and make sure that both plugins are built using the "tutorial_build_*.sh" script in each folder.
+Before running, build and install GEOPM and make sure that both plugins are built by running `make` and `make -C ../iogroup`.
 During the run, the idle percent will be printed to either standard out or standard error, depending on whether it falls within the bounds set in example_policy.json.
 The run script redirects standard out/error to separate files.

 After the run completes, inspect the report and trace files generated.
 The report should show that the agent used was "example" and you should see